bruno-ponne/coding-the-past/_posts/2023-01-10-Where-to-find-and-how-to-load-historical-data.md

   - o: Get to know good sources of historical data;
   - o: Be able to load data in R and Python;
 keywords: historical data in research, python and r, historical data, pandas dataframe, read csv in R
-description: Use R and Python to load csv historical data.
+description: Discover reliable historical data sources for your research.
+Get step-by-step guides on data handling in both Python and R environments."
-last_modified_at: 04-Jul-23
+last_modified_at: 02-Sep-23
 ---

 <br>